-During the current survey, flows were low with both sites having a clear slow flow.
-The survey was performed in the early morning, and the water temperature had a narrow range (16.3 - 16.5°C).
+During the current survey, flows were moderate with both sites having a clear, uncoloured and slow flow.
+The survey was performed in the early morning, and the water temperature had a narrow range $(13.2 - 13.5^{\circ}C)$.
 Substrate comprised predominantly silt at both sites.

-Both sampling sites supported aquatic macrophytes, as is often typical of softer-bedded, slower-flowing habitats.
-These macrophytes provided partial shading of the bed at site 4, but as they were only present on the edges at site 3, no bed shading was evident.
-No algae growth was noted.
-Of note was a banded kokopu collected at site 4, and a whitebait collected at site 3.
+Both sampling sites supported aquatic macrophytes, as is often typical of softer-bedded, slower-flowing habitats, although they were only present on the edges at site 4.
+Site 3 was partially shaded by riparian vegetation, but site 4 was unshaded.
+There was no obvious algal growth at either site during this survey, but iron oxide sediment as noted at site 4.